 - The Beginner’s Guide to Backpacking East & Southern Africa

-- Western Union – Wester n Union is great if you need to receive money quickly when you’re in Africa. there are branches everywhere, so I would recommend you get this set up before you go just in case you need it!
+- Western Union: Western Union is great if you need to receive money quickly when you’re in Africa.
+There are branches everywhere and you can pick up the cash, so I would recommend you get this set up before you go just in case you need it!

-- Skyscanner – I pretty much always use Skyscanner to find the best flights.
+- Skyscanner: This is my go to flight search engine for finding cheap flights to and within Africa.
 I usually play about with the dates a little, to get the best deals.
 You can also set up flight alerts.

 Train travel in Africa is one of my favourite things to do and a great insight into life in this fascinating continent.
 I always think it’s a shame that the rail network isn’t more extensive as it would be amazing!